 The presence at any meeting of the shareholders, in person or by proxy, of the persons entitled to vote a majority of the voting shares of the Bank shall constitute a quorum for the transaction of business.
 In the election of directors, the 10 candidates receiving the highest number of votes will be elected.
-The ratification of the selection of independent accountants requires the affirmative vote of a majority of the Bank's shares represented and voting at the Meeting.
+The approval of the advisory resolution concerning the Bank's executive compensation and the ratification of the selection of independent accountants each requires the affirmative vote of a majority of the Bank's shares represented and voting at the Meeting.
+With respect to the advisory vote concerning the frequency of future advisory votes concerning the Bank's executive compensation, the alternative receiving the highest number of votes will be considered to be the preference of the Bank's shareholders.

-If you hold your shares of our common stock in "street name" (that is, through a bank, broker or other agent or nominee) and you fail to instruct your bank, broker or other agent or nominee as to how to vote your shares of common stock, your bank, broker or other agent or nominee may, in its discretion, vote your shares "FOR" the ratification of the selection of independent accountants, but may not vote in the election of directors.
+If you hold your shares of our common stock in "street name" (that is, through a bank, broker or other agent or nominee as to how to vote your shares of common stock, your bank, broker or other agent or nominee may, in its discretion, vote your shares "FOR" the ratification of the selection of independent accountants, but may not vote in the election of directors and may not vote regarding the advisory resolutions concerning the Bank's executive compensation and the frequency of future advisory votes concerning the Bank's executive compensation.
 It is therefore important that you provide instructions to your bank, broker or other agent or nominee if your shares are held by such person, so that your vote with respect to all the proposals is counted.
 Broker non-votes (i.e., shares held by brokers or nominees which are represented at the Meeting but with respect to which the broker or nominee is not authorized to vote on a particular proposal) and abstentions will not be counted, except for quorum purposes.